-The New York Division of Criminal Justice Services publishes annual arrest reports on the number and percentage of arrests of individuals for misdemeanors and felonies who are under probation and probation supervision, both statewide and by county.
-The president must draft an executive order, based on executive authority, to establish prosecutorial priorities and administer the federal prison system, directing federal law enforcement agencies to prioritize policies and practices that reduce incarceration and prioritize community investment over imprisonment as a strategy to ensure public safety.
+The New York Division of Criminal Justice Services publishes annual arrest reports on the rate of arrests of individuals for misdemeanors and felonies who are under probation or probation supervision.
+The president must draft an executive order to establish prosecutorial priorities and administer the federal prison system.
+This order should direct federal law enforcement agencies to prioritize policies and practices that reduce incarceration and prioritize community investment over imprisonment as a strategy to ensure public safety.
 Local governments and the judiciary should establish restorative justice programs that address community justice issues, including programs that address serious crimes.

 To promote pragmatic law enforcement that supports communities, legislatures should prohibit the evaluation of police and prosecutors that focus on the numbers of arrests, prosecutions, or imprisonment rather than on increases in public safety.
-This website is fully or partially funded through a grant from the Office of Judicial Assistance, the Office of Justice Programs of the U. Most of the time, state and local criminal justice agencies publish reports that summarize trends in crime, arrests, or oversight on their agencies' websites.
+This website is fully or partially funded through a grant from the Office of Judicial Assistance, the Office of Justice Programs of the U. S. Department of Justice.
+Most of the time, state and local criminal justice agencies publish reports that summarize trends in crime, arrests, or oversight on their websites.

 The real data are higher than expected due to the new training offered in the area of procedural justice and the expansion of online training on school safety and community policing to participants in the Collaborative Reform Initiative for Technical Assistance (CRI-TA).
-Long before the pandemic, law enforcement leaders began drafting a report urging Congress, federal agencies, and the White House to carefully consider a series of strategies to promote public safety. .
+Long before the pandemic, law enforcement leaders began drafting a report urging Congress, federal agencies, and the White House to carefully consider a series of strategies to promote public safety.